 Your agenda may not be a priority for your developer – this will affect your negotiations!

-You will want as much as you possible can get.
+You will want as much as you possibly can get.
 But developers will play a long game.
-The land that you are looking to sell will form part of a small scheme within developers’ land bank.
-If you sign the wrong deal, you will find that developer may not apply for planning permission for some time.
+The land you want to sell will form part of a small scheme within the developers’ land bank.
+If you sign the wrong deal, you will find that the developer may not apply for planning permission for some time.
 This is because the developer will have other local sites that are much easier to gain planning permission for.

 Be prepared for price negotiations – do not let the developer dictate terms!

 Following planning permission, the developer would want to buy your land.
 They will issue you with a “Price Notice”.
 The final price a developer would offer you will depend on: